 Change the user agent

 The user agent you are using may be blocked by the server.
 Changing the user agent is potentially the quickest solution, and therefore the first thing to try.
-Your website server may already have whitelisting in place for some UAs, so try different options from the list.
+Your website server may already have allowlisting in place for some UAs, so try different options from the list.

 You can use the Single Page Analysis tool to efficiently check if the Strat URL is crawlable with different UAs.

-Whitelist your IP or a custom User Agent to crawl Sitebulb
+Allowlist your IP or a custom User Agent to crawl Sitebulb

 404 Not Found

-The URL was not found on the website and the server is returning a 401 or 404 HTTP Status code.
+The URL was not found on the website, and the server is returning a 401 or 404 HTTP Status code.

 How to fix it